Kansas City Current: Stadium

 Kansas City played its 2021 home matches at Legends Field in Kansas City, Kansas.

-The club announced in September 2021 that it would host all home matches at Children's Mercy Park beginning with the 2022 season.
+The club hosted all home matches at Children's Mercy Park in the 2022 and 2023 seasons.

+CPKC Stadium

-In October 2021, the club unveiled plans to construct the first purpose-built stadium for North American women's professional soccer.
-The 11,000-seat stadium is planned to be built in Kansas City, Missouri at the Richard L. Berkley Riverfront Park with a then-estimated cost of $70 million.
-The project would be entirely privately financed through the ownership group, with the team signing a 50-year lease for the site at which the stadium will be located.
-The costs increased to an estimated $117 million in May 2022, which the club's owners attributed to construction costs and a redesign increasing the stadium's capacity to 11,500.
+In October 2021, the club unveiled plans to construct the first purpose-built stadium built exclusively for women's professional soccer.
+The stadium was built in Kansas City, Missouri, at the Richard L. Berkley Riverfront Park with a capacity of 11,500 and estimated cost of $117 million.
+The project was proposed to be entirely privately financed through the ownership group, with the team signing a 50-year lease for the site at which the stadium will be located.
+The costs increased from $70 millions to an estimated $117 million in May 2022, which the club's owners attributed to construction costs and a redesign increasing the stadium's capacity from 11,000 to 11,500.
 Angie and Chris Long requested $6 million in tax credits from the state of Missouri to supplement their private funding, in part because the lease agreement prohibited them from pursuing any local tax incentives.
-The stadium is expected to be completed by 2024.
+The stadium was completed in 2024.
+The first match was held on March 16, 2024, in which the Current defeated the Portland Thorns by a score of 5–4.

 Supporters

 The Blue Crew, a supporters group of the defunct FC Kansas City, has continued to support the new NWSL team in Kansas City.
+Other supporter groups include Surface Tension (drumline) and The Undertow.

 Broadcasting

-On June 13, 2021, CBS affiliate KCTV agreed on a multi-year deal to become the official local television partner through the 2023 season.
+On June 13, 2021, CBS affiliate KCTV agreed on a multi-year deal to become the official local television partner through the 2023 season (in addition to any matches already scheduled by CBS Sports for national broadcast).
 The station and its MyNetworkTV affiliate KSMO-TV will broadcast eight matches locally in the club's inaugural season.
 Brad Porter will serve as the play-by-play commentator, joined by Aly Trost as the color analyst.

 Kansas City Current II

 The Current founded an affiliated reserves team in the amateur Women's Premier Soccer League (WPSL) in 2022.

-2022

-The team finished its first regular season atop the WPSL's Heartland Division with an 8–0–0 record, +49 goal differential on 47 total goals scored (including an opponent's forfeit), second-most in the league.
+Under head coach Huw Williams, The team finished its first regular season atop the WPSL's Heartland Division with an 8–0–0 record, +49 goal differential on 47 total goals scored (including an opponent's forfeit), second-most in the league.
 In postseason play, the Current II defeated FC Milwaukee Torrent 7–0 on July 7, 2022, and then defeated Indios Denver FC 6–1 on July 16, before falling to Colorado Rapids Women 3–2 in the Central Region finals on July 17.

+In November 2022, Huw Williams departed from the club.
+The Kansas City Current II club was left off the schedule for the 2023 season.